 varied than those leading to other graduate degrees and are designed to build upon the individual’s previous academic preparation.
 All doctoral

 programs must be approved by the Seminary Doctoral Committee.
 A minimum of 30 credit hours beyond the M.Div. degree or its equivalent is required for

 the D.Min. degree, including 21 credits of courses with a DM prefix (which may include TH 538),

-3 credits for BI 640, and 6 credits of research
+3 credits for TH 640, and 6 credits of research

 All work, including the defense of the major project, must be completed within six consecutive years.
 The six years begin with the first course taken in the D.Min. program.
 For example, if a student takes his first course in May 2017, he must complete all his requirements by May 2023.
 Students who are unable to complete their degree in six years may request an extension, not to exceed a total of ten years to complete degree requirements.